Hiring an HR Manager in 7 Steps

 - Prior use of HR software

 You may want to adjust the title of the role depending on what type of employee you’re hiring as well.
 If you’re looking for a full-time in-house employee to manage all facets of your company’s HR, then “HR manager” will suffice.
 If you’re looking for a contractor, consider calling the position “HR business partner” or “HR consultant.”
-If this job requires someone slightly less experienced, consider using “HR administrator.”
+If this job requires someone slightly less experienced, consider using “HR administrator” or “HR generalist.”
 When you choose the right job title, potential candidates can see right away what level of qualifications you are seeking and how much they will be compensated.

 You can post your open position on one or more of our recommended job boards.
 You should also consider posting to human resources-specific job boards, such as SHRM or iHireHR.
 These niche job boards will put your ad in front of already qualified and vetted candidates.

-Once you receive applicants, review their qualifications.
-To help you quickly sort applicants, have a list of your must-have qualifications.
 For instance, if you need your HR manager to help keep your company compliant, look for qualifications that show experience managing corporate compliance, like someone with a law degree.
-If your HR manager position is more focused on performance management, then look for candidates with HR certifications.
-Having a short list of half a dozen top skills and qualifications will help you screen the resumes faster and more effectively.
+If your HR manager position is more focused on performance management, look for candidates with HR certifications.

 We strongly recommend asking for referrals.
 Whether from your own employees or other small business connections, referrals are often some of the best hires companies make.
 They’re more likely to fit your company culture and stick around.
+If you don’t have one yet, check our guide to creating an employee referral program—we even provide a policy template to ensure the process goes smoothly.

-Step 4: Schedule Interviews
+Step 6: Schedule Interviews With Top Candidates

 After you have reviewed the applicants, it’s time to schedule interviews with the most qualified individuals.
 Try to keep your interviews to just a handful of people.
 You don’t want to overwhelm yourself with too many potential hires.
+Read our guide to learn more about the interviewing process.

 During the interviews, ask similar questions of every candidate so you can evaluate them on similar responses.
 Consider posing real-world situations to candidates to see how they would have handled the issue with your company.